What Income Counts for a VA Loan?

 What income counts for a VA loan?
 As you can see there are a wide variety of fund types that can be counted to help you qualify for a home loan.
 When in doubt, check with your local military real estate expert who can help step you through the VA loan pre-approval process.
 When ready to begin, call me at (478) 960-8055 and we will get the ball rolling on a free VA home loan quote.

-If you found this information on what income counts for a VA loan helpful, please consider sharing the information so more VA eligible consumers can find the information.
+If you found this information on what income counts for a VA loan helpful, please consider sharing the information so more VA eligible consumers can also find the information.